zordius/lightncandy/README.md

 Detail Feature list
 -------------------

+Go http://handlebarsjs.com/ to see more feature description about handlebars.js.
+All features align with it.

 * Exact same CR/LF behavior with handlebars.js
 * Exact same 'true' output with handlebars.js (require FLAG_JSTRUE)